dthinley/linux-server-config/README.md

 3. Name your instance
 4. Click Create button.
 (Creating instance will take few seconds and will soon be up and running)

+Once the instance is up and running.
+You can ssh to log in as admin.
+Like Ubuntu@ip.

+## Create a new user named grader and grant this user sudo permissions

+	sudo adduser grader

 ## Quick start
 | Name | Value|
 | --- | --- |